embassy-rs/ekv/README.md

 ## Current status

-The project is in **beta** stage.
-It is fully functional and has no known bugs.
-It has not yet been used in production, but I intend to do so in the next month.
+The project is in **production ready** stage.
+The author is using it in production, it is fully functional and has no known bugs.
 This does not mean it's feature-complete, see the limitations below.

 The on-disk format is **not stable** yet.
 - Major releases can do fully breaking changes to the on-disk format.
 New code won't be able to read old databases and vice-versa.
 No code to upgrade in-place will be provided.
 You'll have to either format and lose all data, or read out the data and write it back in the newer format.